sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/profile-preferences.md

 ### View Type Preferences

-- **Show View** applies to a number of views that offer the related indicator from the right upper corner of the window.
+- **Show View** applies to a number of views that offer the related indicator from the upper-right corner of the window.
 The setting specifies the view type that will be used by default.
 Users can change the view type on demand in any view.
 The *Card* view type requires more space on the screen than the *List* view type.
 However, some users might prefer visibility from cards.
 - **Show Orders Overview** is similar to the *Show View* setting but applies to the [Orders - Overview](/orders-overview) view.
 In addition, the view offers the *Bulk* view type that allows transitioning Orders from bulk operations.

 ### Workflow Layout Preferences